TheresaLui/SelfHelpContent_v2/articles/problemscopingques.recoveryservices/problemscopingques-v2a-replicationnotprogressing.md

 # V2A Replication not progressing
 ---
 {
-	"resourceRequired": false,
+	"resourceRequired": true,
 	"title": "V2A Replication not progressing",
 	"fileAttachmentHint": "",
 	"formElements": [{
 			"id": "problem_os_version",
 			"order": 1,
 			"controlType": "textbox",
-			"displayLabel": "What is the Operating System version (and kernel version for Linux) of the VM that you are trying to protect? <a href='https://docs.microsoft.com/azure/site-recovery/support-matrix-vmware-to-azure#replicated-machines'>See supported OS.</a>", "watermarkText": "Ex: Windows Server 2016, Ubuntu 16.04 LTS server kernel 4.10.0-14-generic to 4.10.0-32-generic", "useAsAdditionalDetails": false,
+			"displayLabel": "What is the Operating System version (and kernel version for Linux) of the VM that you are trying to protect?", "watermarkText": "Ex: Windows Server 2016, Ubuntu 16.04 LTS server kernel 4.10.0-14-generic to 4.10.0-32-generic", "useAsAdditionalDetails": false,
 			"required": true